 Swanson Road Intermediate School: Gayla Bieksha, Visual Art: Kristina Caruso, General Music/Strings: Megan Speidel, General Music/Band

 Auburn Middle School: Michele Prunier, Visual Art: Collin Myers, Instrumental Music: Juli Duchesneau, Vocal Music

 Auburn High School: Amanda Bastien, Visual Art: Ginny Bailey, Instrumental Music: George Eisenhauer, Vocal Music

 2. Sequential and Cumulative

-Art is taught in grades Kindergarten through five once a week for forty five minutes.
-In Middle School (grades six through eight) Art is taught as an elective.
-Art electives at the High School Level (grades nine through twelve) meet daily during each trimester and are as follows: Studio Art, Ceramics, Painting, Drawing, Introduction to Art and AP Studio Art.
+K-5 Students receive Art once in a 6-day rotation for 45 minutes.
+Art instruction includes both the exploration of art but also entails students developing fine and gross motor skills.
+At Auburn Middle School, Art is taught as an elective.
+Art electives at the High School meet daily during each trimester and are as follows: Studio Art, Ceramics, Painting, Drawing, Introduction to Art and AP Studio Art.